Skip to main content

 Heed signs and markers

 The mountain signs are there for a reason.
-The slow signs keep lift queues safe or prepare you for a narrow section or tight bend.
-And the snow on the far side of the ‘run closed’ sign might look enticing, but further down, it turns to rocks, and you have to walk back to the lift line.
+The slow signs keep other skiers and snowboarders waiting in lift queues safe or the signs could prepare you for a narrow section of the trail or tight bend coming up ahead of you.
+And while the snow on the far side of the “run closed” sign might look enticing, further down, that beautiful snow turns to rocks, and you have to walk back to the lift line.
 The mountain isn’t trying to catch you out, so stick to runs you’re ready for and follow all signage and markers on the mountain.

 Image used with permission by copyright holder